siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README_developers.md

 How does the nn_utils code work:
 - constants = Add a new constant by updating the __init__function.
 - data_utils = This defines how the data is loaded and will not require any change for the MNIST and FashionMNIST datasets.
 If required, each function's task is defined as a comment - understand and append.
+If you would like to log a random image subset, run the python file.
 - math_utils = Add any specially defined mathematical utility functions here.
 - output_utils = Add any functions which work on outputs - accuracy, confusion matrix, etc.